-Rule 11: Pursuant to Governor Ige's 10th Emergency Proclamation, persons who require paid or commercial lodging while subject to the mandatory

-14-day quarantine shall designate a hotel or motel as their quarantine location.
-Short-term rental homes (STRH), bed and breakfast (B&B) homes, or other types of transient vacation rentals (TVR), as defined in the Maui County Code, shall not be designated as a quarantine location.
-A STRH, B&B or TVR may be designated as a quarantine location for a new or "intended" Hawaii resident, provided that the full 14-day quarantine is served and not stopped early, and may provide lodging for visiting essential workers, provided quarantine restrictions for essential workers are followed.
+Rule 11: Pursuant to Governor Ige's 12th Emergency Proclamation, persons who have not been approved for limited quarantine by the State or County and who require paid or commercial lodging while subject to the mandatory 14-day quarantine shall designate a hotel or motel as their quarantine location.
+Short-term rental homes (STRH), bed and breakfast (B&B) homes, or other types of transient vacation rentals (TVR), as defined in the Maui County Code may be designated as a quarantine location for a new or "intended" Hawaii resident, provided that the full 14-day quarantine is served and not stopped early.
 No STRH, B&B or TVR may be designated as a quarantine location for a new or "intended" Hawaii resident more than once in any six-month period.
-The property owner, manager, landlord, tenant, and guest shall each be responsible for ensuring, and documenting, compliance with this Rule.
+STRH, B&B, and TRV may provide lodging for persons performing critical infrastructure functions, as described in Exhibit B to the 12th Proclamation who have been issued a limited quarantine exemption by the State or County, provided quarantine restrictions are followed.
+The property owner, manager, agent, landlord, tenant, and guest shall each be responsible for ensuring, and documenting, compliance with this Rule.
 Documentation shall be provided to the County, at the County's request.
-Failure to provide such documentation within the time specified in the request shall be considered a violation of this rule.
+Failure to provide such documentation within the time specified in the request shall be deemed a violation of this rule.

-Rule 12: All persons traveling to the County of Maui, whether interisland or from out of state, shall be subject to mandatory self-quarantine in compliance with Rule 11, above.
+Rule 12: All persons traveling to the County of Maui, whether interisland or from out of state, shall be subject to mandatory self-quarantine in compliance with Rule 11, above, and Governor Ige's emergency proclamation.
 The period of self-quarantine shall begin from the date of entry into the County of Maui and shall last 14 days or the duration of the person's presence in the County, whichever is shorter.
+A person subject to quarantine may only break quarantine to seek medical attention, or as otherwise allowed under a limited quarantine exemption approved by the State or County.